9th August 2020

 As I start the second week of my stay in Madonna di Campiglio surrounded by the Dolomite Mountains I feel relaxed, happy and far away from the UK, the coronavirus, and COVID-19.

 Italy is also affected by 'il virus' but is dealing with it in such a way that the safeguards in place soon become second nature.
 They are living the new normal here, in Madonna di Campiglio, and not fighting against it.
-I feel safe here and ready to enjoy some more lovely walks in the mountains.
+I feel safe here and ready to enjoy some more lovely walks in the mountains as the UK moves into week 19 of lockdown.

 Friday 24 July 2020